LEAF-VRE/LEAF-templates/README.md

 # LEAF-templates
-Template and sample files for the LEAF-Writer application
+Template and sample files for LEAF-Writer and NERVE applications